FrostyX/frostyx.github.io/_drafts/copr-user-ssh.md

 <br>

-You will be redirected to the familiar page for resubmitting builds which is in Copr for years.
+You will be redirected to the familiar page for resubmitting builds which has been in Copr for years.
 Upon closer inspection, you will notice some changes.
 At the top, there are basic instructions on how to interact with the builder, and in the form, you can specify your public SSH keys.
 Multiple keys are allowed, just separate them with a new line.

 If you don't know what your or your coworker's keys are, there are a few ways to